 - Choose the best funding source to address those needs

-- Design specific programs to collect funds for the arts
+- Design specific programs to collect funds

 - Interact and communicate effectively in multi-cultural contexts.